marciogranzotto/addons-repository/README.md

 GitHub repository for each add-on.
 Please ensure you are creating the issue on the correct GitHub repository matching the add-on.

+- [Open an issue for the add-on: Lovelace Kindle Screensaver][lovelace-kindle-screensaver-issue]
 - [Open an issue for the add-on: Nightscout][nightscout-issue]
 - [Open an issue for the add-on: Transmission NAS][transmission-nas-issue]